oLazy/Ben_coding_assignment/README.md

 ## What is missing?
 A little order generator mocker is provided.
 The whole system works on its own.
 As stated before, this is a dummy project.
-To build a working system several moving parts should be added:
-* The book should be listening to a queue system (not a data feeder).
-* getBestAskAndBid() should be run in parallel, with asyncronous io communication.
-* The book should lock/unlock ask and bid Order_set(s) to prevent data racing.
+Better interface with data-feeder and IO could/should be implemented.

 ## What is good?
 The system is easly mantainable/extendable.
 The usage of boost_multi_index containers allows for great flexibility.

+## System example
+In main.cpp the "library" usage is shown.
+With openmp it creates four threads:
+* The **interface** reads ticker name of interest from the standard input and eventually triggers the program termination
+* The **feeder** generates random (but correct in both syntax and logic) orders and add them to an order queue
+* The **bookkeeper** processes the orders from the queue FIFO
+* The **inquirer** reads user input and provides best ask and bid prices for that ticker once per second

+# usage
+I do use this system with two terminals.
+1. $>./jit 2>log.txt # this runs the system and accept user commands
+2. $>tail -f log.txt # this print on screen the best ask and bid prices for the ticker of interes